freealise/papergrapher/README.md

 A working version can be found at https://w00dn.github.io/papergrapher/

 ## TODO:
-make points larger, add grid with optional alignment
+add grid with optional alignment

 raster image tracer: polylines -> paths with holes, with simplifyPath and unite/subtract (https://stackoverflow.com/questions/71077189/merging-two-bezier-based-shapes-into-one-to-create-a-new-outline/), or geometrizer / primitive.js
 use polylines with MA interpolation instead of Bezier curves for usability